ardamz/my-demo/Step34.md

 ![Screenshot](https://github.com/ardamz/my-demo/blob/main/Project16/Subnets.png)

-In this scenario, the value of the  `cidr_block` and `availability_zone` were hardcoded, and this iis not the best practice.
+In this scenario, the value of the  `cidr_block` and `availability_zone` were hardcoded, and this is not the best practice.
 This will be resolved by refactoring the coding and making use of variables.

 2. I ran the `terraform destroy` command to delete the current infrastructure in preparation for the new one.